-How to Not Be Lonely While Eating Alone
+How I Learned to Eat Alone and Not Be Lonely

 Some “eat with me” videos are monologues.
 Others try to be conversational.
 Marisa, a 22-year-old TikToker from Miami who uses the handle @ris.writes, asks “What are you eating?“ or “Which fast-food chain makes the best fries?” and pauses for dramatic effect, as if to allow the viewer to respond.
 (Marisa asked to be identified by her first name only for privacy reasons.)
 She started making “eat with me” videos at the request of a viewer; the first video of hers I came across was tied to National Eating Disorder Awareness Week.

 When Marisa was 14, she found her way into communities on Tumblr known as “pro-ana,” which glorify anorexia and share dangerous tips on how to eat as little as possible.
 At the time, her family was dealing with unexpected death, illnesses, and financial instability.
 “In retrospect, I was looking for something that made me feel a little bit more in control,” she told me.
 “The emotional relationship that I developed with food at that time was that it was not a necessity.”
-Getting professional help made her recognize pro-ana Tumblr’s dangerous misinformation, but she still struggled with binging and body-image issues throughout high school and college.
+Getting professional help made her recognize pro-ana Tumblr’s dangerous misinformation, but she still struggled with bingeing and body-image issues throughout high school and college.
 She learned that having a “positive distraction” can quiet feelings of shame and discomfort brought up by meals.

 A few years ago, Marisa discovered mukbangs on YouTube, and found herself drawn to them.
 She liked seeing other people enjoying eating in a casual way.
 “I remember being mystified by how intuitive their relationship with food was.
 And I remember thinking, I want that for myself.
-I don’t want to be thinking about trying to restrict or feeling guilty because I’m binging,” she said.
+I don’t want to be thinking about trying to restrict or feeling guilty because I’m bingeing,” she said.
 Her experience is echoed by data; a 2020 study from researchers at Nanyang Technological University, the University of Calgary, and the University of Toronto found that “sense of connectedness, vicarious pleasure, and spectacle” motivated many mukbang viewers’ watching habits.
 Marisa told me that by the time she started making “eat with me” videos, her relationship with food had healed significantly.
 Still, I thought that things had come full circle—Marisa had become the positive distraction she had sought during her own challenging times.

 Reading the comments on Marisa’s videos is like glimpsing diaries.
 “Today I ate an [sic] yoghurt without being sick.
 I’m proud of myself,” one reads.
 “I’ll use this in the morning, to have someone to start my breakfast with, thank you (trying to recover rn so it’s double nice),” another user writes.
 These confessions may seem like the tiniest of victories, but for people struggling with disordered eating or mental-health problems, they are accomplishments.
 The videos can also balance out messages pushing diet culture and weight loss, says Jaime Sidani, an assistant professor of medicine at the University of Pittsburgh.
 There are real concerns that apps like TikTok can serve as a conduit for harmful eating behavior and poor body image.
 In 2016, Sidani published a study showing an association between social-media use and eating concerns, but she told me that the type and quality of the content should be the real focus.
 Sidani, who struggled with an eating disorder in the past, wished she had “eat with me” videos while growing up.
-Deborah Glasofer, a psychiatrist and professor at Columbia University’s Center for Eating Disorders, told me that these videos could be beneficial for those in recovery, but only if creators are modeling “normal eating behavior” such as eating balanced meals and healthy portion sizes.
+Deborah Glasofer, a clinical psychologist and professor at Columbia University’s Center for Eating Disorders, told me that these videos could be beneficial for those in recovery, but only if creators are modeling “normal eating behavior” such as eating balanced meals and healthy portion sizes.
 Her patients have shared that they find value in having external support—from therapists, friends, and family—during mealtimes.

 People battling eating disorders may benefit most from watching others eat, but even for those without disorders, the videos can be affirming.
 Shawn Thomas, a 23-year-old in Dallas, Texas, known on TikTok as @hellomynameisshawn, told me he films “eat with me” videos specifically for this purpose.
 Although Thomas has not had an eating disorder before, he has, at times, had a negative relationship with food.
 “In high school, I was a raging perfectionist who always put success over my own well-being,” he told me.
 If he struggled to eat three well-balanced meals each day, then surely others with more stressors than him did too.
 He has fond memories of praying before and after meals with his South Indian family.
 “The dinner table was not just a place where I sat and ate,” he said.
 “It was where I shared my latest news, my successes and failures, with my family.”
 He hopes his videos mimic that sense of communion in an online space, even though he knows that watching people eat online cannot be a true substitute.

-Note: This article previously misstated Deborah Glasofer’s title.